Not necessary for life.

 Percentage Amount in the Human Body: 0.000003%

 Silver is sometimes encountered in pure form.
 It also is mined from the minerals acanthite (silver sulfide) and stephanite.
 Silver also is found in the common minerals chlorargyrite (silver chloride) and polybasite.
-Silver is mined in many countries, but most comes from the USA, Canada, Mexico, Peru and Bolivia.
+Silver is mined in Mexico (top producer), China, Peru, Chile, Australia, Poland, Bolivia and the US.